dpearson2699/sports-betting-calculator/README.md

 # Clone or download this project
 cd betting-framework

-# Install dependencies with uv (recommended)
+# Install dependencies with uv
 uv sync

-# Or use pip
-pip install pandas openpyxl
 ```

 ### Usage